Spherical Tiling by 12 Congruent Pentagons: Introduction

 In Sections \ref{angletile1} and \ref{angletile2}, we study tilings by angle congruent tiles, which means that all tiles have the same angle combination and arrangement.
 Proposition \ref{angle} classifies the numerics in spherical tilings by $12$ angle congruent pentagons.
 Propositions \ref{angle_pattern3}, \ref{angle_pattern4}, \ref{angle_pattern5} then further classify the locations of the angles in three major cases.
 The complete classification would involve another major but rather complicated case.
 Since this case will not be needed in the proof of the main classification theorem, we only present some examples instead of the whole proof.

 In Section \ref{proofmain}, we combine the edge congruent and angle congruent classifications to prove the main theorem.
 While our edge congruent and angle congruent results do not require geometry, in that the edges are not necessarily great arcs, in combining the two, we use geometry to cut down the possible number of edge-angle combinations.
 So our main theorem does require the edges to be great arcs.
-If we drop the great arc requirement, it is possible to have more varieties of spherical pentagon tilings.
+For the non-minimal case, see \cite{ccy2} for further partial results.

 Finally, we would like to thank the referees for the careful reading of the paper and many helpful suggestions.